woman covering her mouth

 The cost of your implant treatment will depend on several factors, including the number of teeth you are missing, your sedation preferences, and whether you require preparatory extractions or bone grafting.
 We will provide a quote for your surgery at the end of your consultation, so there won't be any surprises when you receive your bill.

 It's important to understand that most insurance plans don't cover implants, but they will usually contribute to the cost of the restorations (crowns, bridges, or dentures) and preparatory procedures.
 We accept many insurance plans, and our staff will help you to secure the most coverage possible.
-In order to help as many patients as possible afford implant dentistry, we offer flexible financing through CareCredit®.
+To help as many patients as possible afford implant dentistry, we offer flexible financing through CareCredit®.
 CareCredit is a third-party lender that allows qualifying patients to pay for dentistry through low-interest or no-interest payment plans.

 (843) 782-6725

-Dental Implants and Smoking
+and Smoking

 Woman breaking cigarette